ShaileshSridhar2403/BrainTumorDetection_Oatmeal/ReadMe.md

 In order to improve the model there are several things we could do:

 1. Data Augmentation
-2. Better Hyperparameters Tuning
+2. Better Hyperparameter Tuning
 3. Simply train for more epochs
 4. Analyze the metrics and see where we can improve (With metrics such as TIDE)

-Optiom 1. is the easiest to do.
+Option 1. is the easiest to do.

 We perform ablations with several different augmentations:

-* Vertical and horizontal flips - This task seems agnostic to the vertical or horizontal orientation so this will help introducde more data
+* Vertical and horizontal flips - This task seems agnostic to the vertical or horizontal orientation so this will help introduce more data
 * Mixup - This will also help the model generalize better

 Interestingly, in our example we do not see immediate results with these augmentation strategies, but this is as expected.
 Augmentation improves generalization in the long run, affecting convergence rather than performance with a smaller number of epochs and hence we choose to keep it.